publicdocs/uscode/assets/md/titles/usc52/us/usc/t52/stIII/ch301/schI/m__us_usc_t52_s30114.md

         (1) __In general__

-            A contribution or donation described in subsection (a) of this section shall not be converted by any person to personal use.
+            A contribution or donation described in subsection (a) shall not be converted by any person to personal use.

         (2) __Conversion__